This is the best place to start!

-What’s the pelvic floor and why is it so important?
+What is your Pelvic Floor and why is it important?

 Your pelvic floor is the muscular base of your pelvis.
 This muscle layer supports the pelvic organs, and stretches like a muscular trampoline from the tailbone (coccyx) to the pubic bone, and from one sitting bone (ischium) to the other.
 The bladder, bowel and uterus (in women) lie on this muscle layer.
 There are openings in the pelvic floor that allow for the passages to pass through.
 Extra circular muscles wrap around these holes which are under voluntary control to keep closed!
 These are known as the urethral and anal sphincters.